E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/ALL_library/tensor_method/readme.rst

 ..
 Notice the syntax of a URL reference below `Text <URL>`_ the backticks matter!

 **Here link the source code *that is relevant for the module*.
-If you are using Github or GitLab and the `Gitflow Workflow <https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow>`_ you can point to your feature branch.
-Linking to your pull/merge requests is even better.
-Otherwise you can link to the explicit commits or locations in the source code.**
+If you are using ALL Tensor-Product `ALL T-P <https://gitlab.version.fz-juelich.de/SLMS/loadbalancing/blob/refactor/include/ALL_Tensor.hpp>`_

 .. _ReST: http://www.sphinx-doc.org/en/stable/rest.html
 .. _Sphinx: http://www.sphinx-doc.org/en/stable/markup/index.html